Untangling Magellanic Streams: Data

-We use the \citetalias{zar20} results to help guide a slightly revised kinematic selection.
+We use the \citetalias{zh3} results to help guide a slightly revised kinematic selection.
 Originally, the selection was a straight cut on radial velocity.
-Here we select on total energy to help us find stars on nearly the same orbit across a range of distances.
+Here we select on energy, using only the radial velocity to evaluate the kinetic energy term, to help us find stars on nearly the same orbit across a range of distances.
 We adopt this approach in an attempt to detect stars both at smaller distances, where the crowding becomes more challenging, and at larger distances, where the radial velocity of any such stars might be significantly different than the original fixed cut.
-We set the energy threshold using the original set of stars and use galpy \citep{bovy} to calculate the radial velocity as a function of distance in an NFW \citep{nfw} potential corresponding to a Milky Way with total mass $\sim 10^{12} M_\odot$ \citep{z89,shen} and then select stars within 30 km sec$^{-1}$ of that fiducial.
+We set the energy threshold using the original set of stars and use galpy \citep{bovy} to calculate the radial velocity as a function of distance in an NFW \citep{nfw} potential corresponding to a Milky Way with total mass, $M_{vir}$, $\sim 10^{12} M_\odot$ \citep{z89,shen} and then select stars within 30 km sec$^{-1}$ of that fiducial.
 As an acceptable simplification, the fiducial can be expressed as a third order polynomial:

 with R$_{GAL}$ expressed in kpc and V$_{GSR}$ in km s$^{-1}$.
 There is some arbitrariness in the selection of the 30 km sec$^{-1}$ tolerance but it is meant to represent the potential velocity dispersion of stars in the original unknown progenitor.
 Different choices of this value yield larger or smaller samples but do not qualitatively affect the results we present.
-Lastly, we limit the sample in the MS coordinate system \citep{nidever} to have $-115^\circ < l_{MS} < -65^\circ$ and $-20^\circ < b_{MS} < 10^\circ$, which selects for stars in the vicinity of the MS.
+Lastly, we limit the sample in the MS coordinate system \citep{nidever_08} to have $-150^\circ < L_{MS} < -65^\circ$ and $-20^\circ < B_{MS} < 10^\circ$, which selects for stars in the vicinity of the MS.

 Our selected set of stars is shown in Figures \ref{fig:selection} and \ref{fig:all-sky}.
 In Figure \ref{fig:selection}, the H3 stars that lie within the shaded region but are not selected are those that do not satisfy our MS coordinate system criterion.
 These stars are highlighted in blue in Figure \ref{fig:all-sky} and appear to be a random subsample of halo stars that happen to satisfy the kinematic criteria but do not lie along the MS. Note that in this context, the two stars near the tip of the MS are arguably part of the random halo sample rather than associated with the MS, but we retain them in our sample.